picotouch/DC-DIY-UPS/README.md

 ### DIYUPS3 Main PCB

 The DIYUPS3 is the central control board of the system.
-Its key functions include: power distribution management, battery monitoring, DC/DC buck-boost bontrol (enable/disable), device configuration/communication.
+Its key functions include: power distribution management, battery monitoring, DC/DC buck-boost bontrol (enable/disable) and device configuration/communication.

 &nbsp;